DroidKaigi/conference-app-2022/README.md

 ## Jetpack Compose preview in GitHub comments

-If we can check Compose's Preview during GitHub code review, we can efficiently review changes.
+If we can review the Compose's Preview during GitHub code review, we can address the issue effectively.
 For the DroidKaigi app, we have addressed several issues in addition to the existing Paparazzi + Showkase approach.

 * Committing Preview images to the GitHub repository increases the GitHub repository size.